 When it comes to price, you will notice a big difference between these two coffee beans.
 Colombian coffee is much cheaper than Sumatran coffee, for several different reasons.

 First, Colombian coffee is more widely grown, and there are more regions that produce it.
 Sumatran coffee, on the other hand, has a much smaller growing region, which is located in more remote areas.

 Second, as we have already learned, Sumatra coffee goes through a different hulling process that requires more labor.
 This can often drive up the price of the bean.

 Finally, Sumatran coffee is harder to source than Colombian coffee.
-While local trade groups are working to gain more access to this coffee, it is simply harder to come by.
+While local trade groups are working to gain more access to coffee grown in Sumatra, it is simply harder to come by.

 Each of these coffee beans have something different to offer.
 Both of them are highly sought after, and each one provides excellent flavor.
 While one is a bit more acidic than the other, both of these coffees have a smooth taste that you are sure to love!

 If you have never tried these coffees before, you should go out and get you a couple of bags.
 You really don’t know what you are missing!